bocchino/AppleCore/Common/README.md

 2\.
 Including AppleCore source files
 ------------------------------------

-**Single program:** If your program comprises a top-level AppleCore source file that includes code compiled from other AppleCore source files (again not counting the AppleCore library files), then do the
+**Single program:** If you want to compile a single program comprising several AppleCore source files (again not counting the AppleCore library files), then do the following:
-following:

 1. Give the top-level source file the suffix ac and put it in a directory ac, e.g., ac/TOP.LEVEL.ac.